 After taking these images, the healthcare provider will take the transducer out.

-He or she will then insert a speculum into your vagina.
+They will then insert a speculum into your vagina.
 This is the same device used in a standard vaginal exam.
-This helps keeps the vagina open so the healthcare provider can see and reach your cervix.
+This helps keeps the vagina open so the provider can see and reach your cervix.

 The healthcare provider may use a swab to wipe and clean your cervix.